 Reminders for 2021:

-PE on Friday's - Please send your child to school in their PE kit.
+PE on Friday's - Please send your child to school with their PE kit.

 Sapling class has pupils from Reception to Year One.
 In Saplings, we follow the Early Years Foundation Stage Curriculum.
 We engage in lots of learning through play based activities and we like to get messy!
 Throughout our day, we play and learn in both our classroom and outdoor area, having lots of fun in activities such as: making marks in custard and painting spaghetti, finding numbers, letters and pictures in shaving foam and learning to listen to stories through sensory experiences.